dalaing/blog/content/community/authentic-relating.md

 I'll keep this page up to date with the details of the various calls.

+At the moment I have the call scheduled to go from 5PM - 10PM on weeknights, so that people can just drop in whenever and hang out.

+- for those joining from a browser, the link is https://us04web.zoom.us/j/377973154?pwd=Q1lKV21tZG16c0h1N0grL2pkdkRmUT09
+- for those joining from the app, the Meeting ID is 377 973 154 and the Password is 094420

 I'm also putting together some more [general](./general.html) community activities as well.